 1. The SREC reaffirmed its recent interpretation that the last paragraph of Senate Rule 5.2.4.2 on excused absences means that an Instructor can either force a student to withdraw from a course or force a student to receive an I grade for the course, and that this rule takes precedence over any policy description in the University Bulletin that may appear to the contrary.
 The SREC does view that the language of this Senate Rule paragraph is unnecessarily confusing in relation to other Senate Rules on assignment of grades.
 The SREC recommends that the Senate Council approve for submission to the University Senate the following amendment to this rule

-If attendance is required by the class policies elaborated in the syllabus or serves as a criterion for a grade in a course, and if a student has excused absences in excess of one-fifth of the class contact hours for that course, a student shall have the right to petition for a "W", and the Instructor of Record may require the student to petition for a "W" or take an "I" in the course.
+If attendance is required by the class policies elaborated in the syllabus or serves as a criterion for a grade in a course, and if a student has excused absences in excess of one-fifth of the class contact hours for that course, then the Instructor of Record may direct the dean to impose a W for the course.
+A student always may petition to the dean for a "W" or request the Instructor to assign an "I".

 The SREC also noted that the Student Affairs web site currently links to an obsolete (2009) version of the Senate Rules.
 The SREC also suggest that it might be helpful if the University Senate web site not only posted the Senate Rules as a whole, but also divided as separate sections I, II, III, etc.